Axion-Photon Conversion in Neutron Star Magnetospheres: The Role of the Plasma in the Goldreich-Julian Model: Application to GJ Model

 In order to illustrate how each of the effects we have studied influences the expected sensitivity, we systematically remove each effect one by one, and re-assess the sensitivity estimate at each step.
 We begin by discarding the re-scaling of the conversion length, which was needed to account for the premature axion-photon de-phasing induced by refraction on scales below the conversion length.
 The result of removing this cut is shown in \Fig{fig:BndCompare} (blue line, labeled `$L_c$ Cut').
-At small masses this amounts to a factor of $\sim 2$ correction in the sensitivity, while at larger masses the sensitivity is altered by nearly order of magnitude.
-Next, rather than computing the conversion probability using $\partial_\ell k_\gamma$ for each individual photon, we use the simplified radial trajectory approximation adopted in previous works: $\partial_\ell k_\gamma \sim 3 m_a / (2 r_c v_c)$.
-This cut is strongly mass-dependent, resulting in a factor of two change shift at large masses and an order of magnitude shift at small masses.
-The strong mass dependence can at least partially be understood as a geometric effect, arising from the fact that the fraction of the conversion surface with a radially aligned normal vector increases as the conversion surface shrinks toward the surface of the neutron star (\ie for larger axion masses).
+At small masses this amounts to roughly an order of magnitude correction in the sensitivity at all masses.
+Next, rather than computing the conversion probability using $\partial_\ell k_\gamma$ for each individual photon, we use the simplified radial trajectory approximation adopted in previous works $\partial_\ell k_\gamma \sim 3 m_a / (2 r_c v_c)$, and adopt the 1-dimensional formalism in which the axion velocity is assumed to be perpendicular to the conversion surface (\ie two of the assumptions that entered into~\cite{Hook:2018iia}).
+This cut, labeled `1-Dim Radial', results in a factor of two reduction in the bound at large masses and strengthens the bound by a factor of $\sim 3$ at small masses.
+The strong mass dependence can at least partially be understood as a geometric effect, arising from the fact that the fraction of the conversion surface with a radially aligned normal vector increases as the conversion surface shrinks towards the surface of the neutron star (\ie for larger axion masses).
 Consequently, the radial approximation becomes worse, and thus the discrepancy grows, at smaller axion masses.
-Finally, if the width of the radio line were set by the asymptotic axion velocity (rather than interactions with the plasma), the SNR could be enhanced by choosing a narrower bandwidth closer to $\Delta f \sim 10^{-6} \, m_a$; making this assumption further increases the sensitivity uniformly by a factor of 3.2 (shown by the purple line).
-Cumulatively, our fiducial sensitivity is suppressed by a factor $10^{1.5}-10^2$ relative to previous estimates, and a more conservative treatment of the viewing angle may lead to a further suppression by up to two orders of magnitude.
+Finally, if the width of the radio line were set by the asymptotic axion velocity (rather than interactions with the plasma), the SNR could be enhanced by choosing a narrower bandwidth closer to $\Delta f / f \sim 10^{-6} $; making this assumption further increases the sensitivity uniformly by a factor of 3.2 (shown by the purple line).
+Cumulatively, our fiducial sensitivity is suppressed by a factor $\sim 10^2$ relative to previous estimates, and a more conservative treatment of the viewing angle may lead to a further suppression by up to one or two orders of magnitude.
 Finally, we note that the magnetic field of PSR J1745-2900 is not sufficiently large for cyclotron absorption to become important -- the effect is never larger than a factor of two suppression in the differential power, and on average is much smaller.
 We include this effect in the computation of the black lines, but do not include it in the colored lines (note that it is hardly visible after marginalizing over $\theta$).